evlinos1/README.md/README.md

 <h1>
 Hello!
-I'm Evin, an <a href="https://linkedin.com/in/evin-linos/">Undergraduate Biomedical Engineer | Pursuing IT Support Field | Seeking opportunities to apply academic learnings into real-world settings</a>
+I'm Evin, an <a href="https://linkedin.com/in/evin-linos/">Undergraduate Biomedical Engineer, currently pursuing the IT Support Field to expand my knowledge!</a>
 </h1>

 <h2>Information Technology Projects</h2>